 The ACE Programme works collaboratively to support innovation across cancer pathways.

-Our ambition is to Accelerate, Coordinate and Evaluate a range of innovative approaches being taken across the UK, with the aim of building a body of evidence that supports healthcare commissioners and providers to select the most impactful approaches.
+Our ambition is to Accelerate, Coordinate and Evaluate a range of innovations being taken across the UK, with the aim of building a body of evidence that supports healthcare commissioners and providers to select the most impactful approaches.

 The recent merging with the Cancer Policy Research Centre to form Policy & Implementation Research (P&IR) provides an exciting opportunity to renew our focus.

 P&IR is responsible for commissioning and delivering research that supports our policy objectives - across the main themes of prevent, diagnose and treat and across the cancer pathway.

 The programme aims to develop the knowledge base on innovations that improve cancer pathways, evaluating and spreading good practice.
 The goals are to support: